 The Microsoft Advertising research revealed that Microsoft’s Credit card ads served with Search Network effectively lift Search ads’ performance when served in tandem with Credit card ads.
 Specifically, serving Credit card ads next to a Responsive search ad can drive a 2x lift in click-through rates (CTR) on the Responsive search ad while leading to a 75% less on Cost per Click (CPC).

 Key takeaway actions for Travel credit cards

-- Activate your Travel credit card campaigns during the holiday season to capitalise on increasing demand.
+- Activate your Travel credit card campaigns during the holiday season to capitalize on increasing demand.

-- Leverage Credit card ads and Audience ads to engage travellers throughout their shopping journey.
+- Leverage Credit card ads and Audience ads to engage travelers throughout their shopping journey.

-- Utilise In-market Audiences to target financially and tech-savvy travel credit card shoppers.
+- Utilize In-market Audiences to target financially and tech-savvy travel credit card shoppers.